evelinawahlstrom/ad-assignment-server/README.md

 ## Features working

 - router.post/'register' for registering, the password will be encrypted with the help of bcrypt
-- router.get/'/permutation-index/ADLUDIO' will create an array of all possible combinations, sort them alphabetically and then find the index of ADLUDIO leading to a json response (**see gif below**)
+- router.get/'/permutation-index/ADLUDIO' will create an array of all possible combinations, sort them alphabetically and then find the index of ADLUDIO leading to a response as a json object (**see gif below**)

 ![adludio-server](https://user-images.githubusercontent.com/54844766/70537216-61369980-1b60-11ea-86b1-6ad1c6039e3c.gif)